Nur tote Fische schwimmen mit dem Strom.

 So what's a Cassilhaus?

 Cassilhaus is a home, a singular piece of architecture, a lifelong arts project, and a love-filled partnership between Ellen Cassilly and Frank Konhaus.
-Ellen is an architect and community activist and Frank is an AV System Designer, documentary film producer, and arts entrepreneur.
+Ellen is an architect and community activist and Frank is an AV System Designer, Director of the Cassilhaus Artist in Residence and Exhibition Programs, and arts entrepreneur.

 After a five-year land search and a three-year design process, Cassilhaus was born as dream home/art gallery/artist studio and residency in the woods between Durham and Chapel Hill, NC and has grown into an exciting nexus for arts activity and community in the Triangle region.
 Cassilhaus hosts a diverse exhibition program and a multi-disciplinary residency program which bring extraordinary artists from our region and around the world to pollinate and stimulate our little corner of the art world.
 Cassilhaus was designed by the team at Ellen Cassilly Architect.

 Abandoned and rescued from a trailer park six years ago, they don't appreciate how great a gig they have at Cassilhaus.
 And yes, they are aware of how beautiful they are.

 Pictured: Jaco is in the box, and Joni is on top.